Learning Feynman integrals from differential equations with neural networks: Differential equations for Feynman integrals

 for any positive factor $\alpha$, where the scaling dimensions $\lambda_i$ can be determined by dimensional analysis.
 The scaling in \cref{eq:scaling} can be used to set one variable to a constant.
 We can for instance ``freeze'' the last variable $v_{\nikv}$ to a constant $c_{\nikv}$ by choosing $\alpha = c_{\nikv}/v_{\nikv}$ in \cref{eq:scaling}, obtaining

 This allows us to treat the integrals as functions of $\nikv-1$ ratios.
 The choice of which variable to freeze and of which value to fix it to both have an impact on the \ac{NN} fit.
 Similarly, it is sometimes convenient to choose the \acp{MI} so that their scaling dimensions $\lambda_i$ in \cref{eq:scaling} are all zero.
+These choices in fact affect the range of scales in the inputs and the target functions within the chosen kinematic region.
+Stochastic gradient descent algorithms are in fact highly sensitive to the range of scales involved in the problem, and train optimally when all scales are of the same order.
+These choices should therefore be done so as to minimise ---~as much as possible~--- the range of scales in the problem.
+This is part of the hyper-parameter tuning, which in this study we performed by hand.
 We will discuss these aspects in \cref{sec:ml}.

 \paragraph{Singularities} The denominators of the connection matrices encode the singularity structure of the solution to the \acp{DE}.
 In other words, the solution to the \acp{DE} may be singular where any of the denominator factors of the connection matrices vanishes.
 We distinguish between spurious and physical singularities.
 On a \emph{spurious singularity}, the connection matrices are singular while the solution stays finite.
 On a \emph{physical singularity}, instead, also the solution is singular.
 For the massless box integrals discussed in \cref{sec:DE-Box}, for example, the denominator factors of the \acp{DE} are $\{s,t,s+t\}$.
 Of these, $s=0$ and $t=0$ are physical singularities, while $s+t=0$ is spurious.